 - Map (You can get this from Turangi I-Site they also have on-site rangers that can assist you with questions or advise before you head up)

 - Cellphone - Make sure it is fully charged and topped up.

 The importance of weather conditions cannot be expressed strongly enough.
 Mountain weather can change at the drop of a hat, and no matter how prepared you are or how lovely the weather looks in town, the mountain weather can be dangerous.
 Keep updated on any storms, fog, or frost.
 Turn around and return if you have any doubt or conditions begin to worsen.

 - Letting people, friends, and family know your plans

 - If staying at our motel, make sure you let us know

 Be prepared to change your plans and turn back especially when visibility is poor or strong winds prevail.

 Plan your transport:

-The walk is popular in all seasons with locals and tourists, but the parks peak is in the summer months.
-Parking at both car parks is limited, and with the road to each car park being unsealed and narrow, DOC recommend that visitors travel with licensed transport operators from either Whakapapa, National Park Village, Turangi, Taupo, and Ohakune.
+The walk is popular in all seasons with locals and tourists, but the park's peak is in the summer months.
+Parking at both car parks is limited, and with the road to each car park being unsealed and narrow, DOC recommends that visitors travel with licensed transport operators from either Whakapapa, National Park Village, Turangi, Taupo, and Ohakune.
 See what else DOC has to say.